vgslavov/Problems/leetcode/cheatsheets.md

 The expected time complexity likely has a factorial or an exponential with a base larger than `2`: `O(n^2 ⋅n!)` or `O(4^n)` for example.

-You should think about backtracking or any brute-force-esque recursive algorithm. `n <= 10` is extremely small and usually any algorithm that correctly finds the answer will be fast enough.
+You should think about *backtracking* or any *brute-force-esque recursive algorithm*. `n <= 10` is extremely small and usually any algorithm that correctly finds the answer will be fast enough.

 ### 10 < n <= 20